romm/formz/Documentation/07-CheatSheets/PhpCheatSheet.rst

         protected $form;

         /**
-         * Before validation begins, we check the user is still connected: if
+         * Before validation begins, we check if the user is still connected: if
          * not he will be automatically redirected.
          *
          * We also activate the rule `required` for the fields `name` and `first